gorik333/OneManWar-PC-/README.md

   5. Intra-level store where you can buy armor, rounds, shields.
   6. Moving platforms.
   7. Control character by mouse and keyboard.
+  8. Switch type of ammo during the game, they are have different penetration